 A8.
 Fixed forms, giganticism, imperial display Triumphal arch Gigantic buildings The Jupiter Bridge The Aftermath After 284

 Arabinization in the East.

 Westernization of the Arabian lands and entire world.

 Galaxy proper conquered by Web of Hercules.

-Leland Sapiro's chart was used in the classic computer game Omnitrend's Universe. ( here, here, here, here, here, here ).
+(ed note: Leland Sapiro's chart was used in the classic computer game Omnitrend's Universe. ( here, here, here, here, here, here ).
 It was used to classify the cultural level of each planet.
 It determined the types of products that were illegal to import.
 The stages are based on James Blish's chart, which was the only example of such stages back then.)

 Omnitrend's Universe.
 Appendix G: Cultural List